 and where $A$ is a normalization constant that depends on the cluster mass.
 Its determination is not necessary since we are only interested in the fractions of stars in the target and product mass bins.
-When calculating the fractions, we assume that the minimum and maximum stellar masses are $M_{min}=0.01$ M$_{\odot}$ and $M_{max}=150$ M$_{\odot}$, respectively.
-In Eq.~\ref{eq7}, the value of $\alpha_{0}$ is the most uncertain and displays a significant amount of scatter amongst the Milky Way clusters.
-We fix its value to the one derived for the Galactic field, namely $\alpha_{0}=-0.3$.
-In the first instance, we consider the effect of varying the value of the slope at the high mass end, $\alpha_{2}$.
-The Galactic field value is $\approx -2.3$, and we consider here a range of values going from $-1.7$ to $-2.7$.
-The value of $\alpha_{1}$ is set to Galactic field value of $-1.3$.
+When calculating the fractions, we assumed the minimum and maximum stellar masses to be $M_{min}=0.01$ M$_{\odot}$ and $M_{max}=150$ M$_{\odot}$, respectively.
+In Eq.~\ref{eq7} the value of $\alpha_{0}$ is the most uncertain and displays a significant amount of scatter amongst the Milky Way clusters.
+We fixed its value to the one derived for the Galactic field, namely $\alpha_{0}=-0.3$.
+In the first instance, we considered the effect of varying the value of the slope at the high mass end, $\alpha_{2}$.
+The Galactic field value is $\approx -2.3$, and we considered a range of values going from $-1.7$ to $-2.7$.
+The value of $\alpha_{1}$ was set to the Galactic field value of $-1.3$.
 The shape of the IMF for various values of $\alpha_{2}$, for the same arbitrary mass reservoir, is displayed in Fig.~\ref{fig1}.
-For each set of free parameters ($\alpha_{2}$ and $f_{ext}$), we calculate the values $\alpha_{pc}$ and $g_{1}$ using the model described in \S~\ref{mod}.
+For each set of free parameters ($\alpha_{2}$ and $f_{ext}$), we calculated the values $\alpha_{pc}$ and $g_{1}$ using the model described in Sect. \ref{mod}.
 The results in the $g_{1}-\alpha_{pc}$ space are displayed in Fig.~\ref{fig2} and are compared to the observational data.
-Variations in $\alpha_{2}$, coupled to variations of $f_{ext}$ in the range (0.2-0.6) can help explain a fraction of the scatter that is observed in the $(N({\rm G1})/N({\rm tot}))-\alpha_{pd}$ relation but fall short of explaining the values of $(N({\rm G1})/N({\rm tot}))$ that are $\lesssim 0.4$.
+Variations in $\alpha_{2}$, coupled to variations in $f_{ext}$ in the range (0.2-0.6), can help explain a fraction of the scatter that is observed in the $(N({\rm G1})/N({\rm tot}))-\alpha_{pd}$ relation but fall short of explaining the values of $(N({\rm G1})/N({\rm tot}))$ that are $\lesssim 0.4$.